 Where to start your trip in New Zealand : Auckland as a first step

-Firstly, it is advisable to start your North Island trip in Auckland New Zealand.
-Auckland Airport is the main airport in New Zealand so is an ideal starting point to begin your trip.
+Begin your North Island trip in Auckland, New Zealand’s largest city.
+Auckland Airport is the main airport in the country so is an ideal starting point to begin your trip.
 When exiting the airport (near door 8) you will find shuttles to get to the city centre.
 Alternatively, at the airport itself, you can also rent a car, motorhome or purchase bus tickets.
 Travelling New Zealand by bus is very popular, due to the cheaper cost but also the well-developed routes catered to tourists.
 Of course, we recommend that you book in advance, especially if your trip falls in the high tourist season, from December to March.

 To visit Auckland is to visit a large city of 1.6 million inhabitants.
 What better way to start discovering the country gently than to start with one of its biggest cities?
 We can recommend some activities that make this city a really nice stopover: